thevpc/nuts/dir-template/src/README.md

 nuts <artifact-id>
 ```

 Several commands are available, and you can always manually run any java and non java application.
-More info is available in the Nuts official [wiki](https://github.com/thevpc/nuts/wiki) .
+More info is available in the Nuts official website : [https://thevpc.github.io/nuts](https://thevpc.github.io/nuts).

 ## Call for Contribution
 Nuts have lots of ways to be improved.
 Please feel free to join the journey.